prathamSharma25/Regional-Language-Weather-Chatbot/README.md

 Users can ask simple weather related queries such as "What is the weather today?" in Gujarati and the chatbot answers the query with appropriate information.

-The chatbot can be set to handle user queries in any language, simply by changing the target (destination) language in the "_translate_to_GJ()_" function.
+The chatbot can be set to handle user queries in any language, simply by changing the target language (target_lang) in the code.

 ---